microsoft/pxt-arcade/docs/arts-and-crafts/perler-bead-sprites.md

 ![Paste the image](/static/arts-and-crafts/perler-bead-sprites/paste-image.gif)

-* In the Filename Prefix box, instead of “strawberry”, type a name in for your image.
+* In the Filename Prefix box, instead of "strawberry", type a name in for your image.
 * Click the Generate button.

 ![Name the image](/static/arts-and-crafts/perler-bead-sprites/filename.png)